 Milestone 4.1.b (High Priority): By 2024, convene an international workshop on animal models for studying broadly protective coronavirus vaccines.
-Examples of topics for the workshop include: (1) review existing animal models for SARS-CoV, SARS-CoV-2, MERS-CoV, and other coronaviruses; (2) determine which animal models are best suited for R&D of broadly protective coronavirus vaccines; (3) identify strategies to optimize the use of small-animal models (e.g., mice, hamsters, ferrets); (4) determine how best to optimize and reduce the use of NHPs for R&D efforts, particularly given their limited supply; (5) determine how to mimic preexisting immunity in animal models; (6) determine how animal models can be used to assess the impact of host genomics or the microbiome on vaccine performance, such as through the use of "dirty mice"; (7) determine the role of animal models in defining immune CoPs; (9) determine the role of animal models in defining immune CoPs; (9) determine the role of animal models in defining immune CoPs; (9) determine the role of animal models in defining immune CoPs; (9) determine the role of animal models in defining immune CoPs; (10) identify gaps in the current animal model landscape; and (11) develop strategies and plans for meeting future animal-model research needs.
+Examples of topics for the workshop include: (1) review existing animal models for SARS-CoV, SARS-CoV-2, MERS-CoV, and other coronaviruses; (2) determine which animal models are best suited for R&D of broadly protective coronavirus vaccines; (3) identify strategies to optimize the use of small-animal models (e.g., mice, hamsters, ferrets); (4) determine how best to optimize and reduce the use of NHPs for R&D efforts, particularly given their limited supply; (5) determine how to mimic preexisting immunity in animal models; (6) determine how animal models can be used to assess the impact of host genomics or the microbiome on vaccine performance, such as through the use of "dirty mice"; (7) determine the role of animal models in measuring mucosal immunity, breadth, and durability of vaccines; (8) determine the role of animal models in defining immune CoPs; (9) determine the role of animal models in studying long COVID/PASC; (10) identify gaps in the current animal model landscape; and (11) develop strategies and plans for meeting future animal-model research needs.